 Sandwiches

-• 4 slices toasted bread (sourdough works well)
+• 4 slices bread, toasted (sourdough works well)

 • 8 slices cooked turkey breast, placed on paper towel to dry, if needed

-• 4 slices baked ham, placed on paper towel to dry if, needed
+• 4 slices baked ham, placed on paper towel to dry, if needed

-• 8 slices crispy cooked bacon
+• 8 slices crispy bacon

 Instructions

-Preheat oven to 400 degrees.
+• Preheat oven to 400 degrees.
 Line a rimmed baking sheet with foil or parchment paper (a quarter-sheet pan works well).

-Cheese Sauce
+Mornay Sauce

-4. Stir in Worcestershire sauce and season to taste with salt and pepper.
+• Stir in Worcestershire sauce and season to taste with salt and pepper.

 Sandwiches

-4. Spoon cheese sauce over top of all.
+• Spoon cheese sauce over each sandwich.

-6. Bake until sauce bubbles, around 8 to 10 minutes.
+• Bake until sauce bubbles, around 8 to 10 minutes.
 Serve immediately.

 Notes